marina601/iFitness/README.md

 -
 ### Acknowledgements

--   My Mentor Medale Oluwafemi for continuous helpful feedback.
+-   My Mentor Medale Oluwafemi for continuous support and helpful feedback.

--   Tutor support at Code Institute for their support and Slack Community.
+-   Tutor support at Code Institute for their support and guidance.

+-   Slack Community for helping get through the obsticles found along the way.